PCOS care that helps you feel understood and supported.

 Naturopathic care looks at your whole health, not just one symptom or condition.
 At Nanima Women’s Health, we take time to understand how your digestion, hormones, energy, mood, sleep, lab results and stress all connect.
 Your care plan may include nutrition support, botanical support, lifestyle changes, and advanced lab testing when needed.
 We look at your body, mind, and daily routine together so your plan is personal to your whole health.

 Naturopathic care also works alongside the care you receive from your family doctor and other healthcare providers.
-We respect the medical care you already have and help you explore a more holistic long-term wellness.
+We respect the medical care you already have and help provide options that work alongside other treatments.
+We focus on exploring long-term wellness.
 You’re welcome to reach out or book a no-pressure consult if you’d like to see if this approach feels right for you.

-For your first appointment, you don’t need much just a few simple things that help your practitioner understand your health clearly.
-If you have any recent lab work or imaging results, feel free to bring them along.
-It’s also helpful to have a list of any medications, supplements, or herbal products you’re currently taking so your practitioner can get a full picture of what’s supporting your body right now.
+For your first appointment, you don’t need much.
+Just a few simple things that help your practitioner understand your health clearly.
+If you have any recent lab work or imaging results, feel free to email them before the appointment.
+If you don’t have those yet you can still book an appointment.
+It’s also helpful to have a list of any medications, supplements, or herbal products you’re currently taking so your practitioner can get a full picture of your health.

 In Ontario, naturopathic doctors (NDs) are licensed and regulated healthcare professionals.

-They complete an undergraduate degree, followed by four years of full-time medical training at the Canadian College of Naturopathic Medicine (CCNM).
+They complete an undergraduate degree, followed by four years of full-time clinical training at the Canadian College of Naturopathic Medicine (CCNM).
 After that, they must pass national board exams and are regulated by the College of Naturopaths of Ontario (CONO).
-It takes an average 9 years to be a licensed Naturopath Doctor.
+It takes an average 8-9 years to be a registered Naturopathic Doctor.